CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 ## Overview
 The Cyences App for Splunk was designed to allow users complete visibility of their system's security status.
 It was created with the intention of becoming a seamless piece of the Blue team arsenal for security engineers and administrators; continuous quarterly enhancements are occurring towards achieving that goal.
 These updates will continue to improve tool customization and scalability with advanced search features, alerting, machine learning, and AI.

-By default, the Cyences app provides a multitude of alerts and reports in the following categories:
+By default, the Cyences app provides a multitude of alerts and dashboards in the following categories:

 * Active Directory / Azure Active Directory
 * Linux / Unix